Pomodoro Technique: What is It and How it Works

 • Picking one project or task you want to focus on

-• Get a to-do list and a timer
+• Get a list of to dos and a timer

 • When your session ends, mark off one Pomodoro and record what you completed

-The 25-minute Pomodoro time management technique is a long enough session to get some work done but not so long that it feels painful or overwhelming.
+The 25-minute Pomodoro time management method is a long enough session to stay focused, but not so long that you become easily distracted, while it’s easy to integrate it in the weekly routine.

 Feeling overwhelmed?
 Discover how to get organized at work when overwhelmed with our guide.